Nicholas Christakis: Public intellectual

 In 2012, he wrote a series of online columns for Time with his wife, Erika Christakis, on a range of topics from academic dishonesty to women in the armed services.
-For the same publication, in 2011, he wrote about biosocial science, and in 2019, about the link between cooperation and individuality, arguing that such a perspective was useful "in a moment when too much tribalism is causing devastating problems".
+For the same publication, in 2011, he wrote about biosocial science, and, in 2019, about the link between cooperation and individuality, arguing that such a perspective was useful "in a moment when too much tribalism is causing devastating problems".
+In 2024, he argued that poor decision-making by corporate and nonprofit boards could partly be understood based on their internal network structure.

 Christakis has also appeared periodically on TV and radio, commenting on social networks and social interactions, the COVID-19 pandemic, and other matters, including on NPR, Amanpour & Company, and other venues.
 Krista Tippett of NPR has said his perspective on human goodness "deepens and refreshes".
 He has been featured in a number of documentaries about science, including Through the Wormhole, Unnatural Causes: Is Inequality Making Us Sick?, and This Emotional Life (on PBS).
 Interviews with Christakis have appeared in The New York Times, The Atlantic, and elsewhere.
 He has been a repeat guest on many leading podcasts, including Joe Rogan, Sam Harris, Michael Shermer, and Reason.

-He has given two mainstage TED talks, appeared at the Aspen Ideas Festival, and been a frequent contributor to the online salon of leading scientists and intellectuals Edge, including answering ten of its annual questions, from 2009 to 2019 and giving talks on how "social networks are like the eye" in 2008, on "a new kind of social science for the 21st century" in 2012, and on the science of social connections in 2013.
+Christakis has given two mainstage TED talks, appeared at the Aspen Ideas Festival, and been a frequent contributor to the online salon of leading scientists and intellectuals Edge, including answering ten of its annual questions, from 2009 to 2019 and giving talks on how "social networks are like the eye" in 2008, on "a new kind of social science for the 21st century" in 2012, and on the science of social connections in 2013.